 Saw Palmetto Benefits Fertility in a Variety of Ways

 Saw palmetto has a variety of actions.
 Many of these actions may directly or indirectly support proper function of the reproductive system and overall health of the body.
-People with high stress, poor immune function, poor lifestyle and dietary habits, have shown to respond well to this herb.
+People with high stress, poor immune function, poor lifestyle, and unhealthy dietary habits, have shown to respond well to this herb.

 This plant is classified as an adaptogen, antiandrogenic, anti-inflammatory, demulcent, urinary antiseptic, immune amphoteric.
 Saw Palmetto is also a reproductive amphoteric.
 What does that mean though?
 It simply means it normalizes reproductive function.
 Remember, this is only for those whose reproductive function is impaired.